AdobeDocs/workfront.en/help/administration-and-setup/blueprints/configure-template-package.md

 For information about associating a template with a company, see [Edit project templates](../../manage-work/projects/create-and-manage-templates/edit-templates.md).

-For information about how companies function in `Workfront`, see [Create and edit companies](../../administration-and-setup/set-up-workfront/organizational-setup/create-and-edit-companies.md).
+For information about how companies function in Workfront, see [Create and edit companies](../../administration-and-setup/set-up-workfront/organizational-setup/create-and-edit-companies.md).

 ## Group mapping